-Thorough and accurate documentation provide the solid foundation for all of our projects.
-By examining available archival records to reveal how and why a property developed as it did and uncover the important stories associated with a place, we can situate a property in its historic context and illuminate the potential significance of a property.
-When this archival research is matched with rigorous physical documentation of a historic building, structure, site, or landscape, that history becomes grounded in a particular place and we can make informed decisions about the treatment of that property in consideration of its historical development, current conditions and integrity, and planned future uses.
+Thorough and accurate documentation provides a solid foundation for all of our projects.
+By examining available archival records to reveal how and why a property developed as it did and uncover the essential stories associated with a place, we can situate a property in its historical context and illuminate the potential significance of the property.
+When this archival research is matched with rigorous physical documentation of a historic building, structure, site, or landscape, that history becomes grounded in a particular place, and we can make informed decisions about the treatment of that property in consideration of its historical development, current conditions and integrity, and planned future uses.

 We have extensive experience researching historic properties at repositories ranging from the local county clerk’s office to the National Archives, and our research experience is matched with on-the-ground expertise in completing photographic documentation, preparing measured drawings, and performing condition assessments to the exacting standards of state and federal agencies.
 No matter the project, we take pride in producing documentation that is accurate and appropriately detailed but also highly accessible and crafted to meet the needs of the target audience.

 Architectural History Services